Change these activities:

 Don’t use heat on this.
 It feels good to put a heating pad on this, but extended heating usually causes this to feel worse after a few hours.
 Using heat also tends to cause chronic pain associated with joints to worsen over time.
 Stretching under a hot shower does not seem to cause the problem that heat packs do.

 This trigger point responds well to a little topical cream like IcyHot or Salon Pas, especially with Lidocaine.
 Make sure to cover the inside edge of the shoulder blade, as that is where the trigger points are focused.
-This is one of the few instances where the focus of pain and the trigger point are in the same area.
-Even when you are continuing to slump, this can be effective, but it works much better if you straighten up.
+This case is one of the few examples where the focus of pain and the trigger point are in the same area.
+Even when you are continuing to slump, a pain patch can be effective, but it works much better if you sit straighter.

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or doesn’t respond to these simple suggestions.